 Finally, just before I left, I made a bit of an impulse purchase of a bike box.
 It had an impressive review in 220 Triathlon and was reasonably priced, so I decided that it would be a good buy.
 (I’m hoping to take two triathlon holidays this year, so it will be used twice).

-Originally, I intended to do my long run on Saturday, but I was tired after my late night, so I decide to run for fun for a change.
+Originally, I intended to do my long run on Saturday, but I was tired after my late night.
+I decided to run for fun for a change.
 It was a beautifully crisp and clear day with just a hint of frost.

 As I’ve been overheating whilst running, I just wore shorts and a t-shirt, which was comfortable.
-As you can see, it wasn’t a fast run, but the lack of pressure meant that I enjoyed the run far more than most of the runs I’ve done recently:
+As you can see, it wasn’t a fast run.
+The lack of pressure meant that I enjoyed the run far more than most of the runs I’ve done recently:

 It took me nearly 30 minutes to do 5km, but I enjoyed a chat with Teri.
 Despite finishing in position 392, there were over 100 people behind me!